khonsulabs/budlang/Bud-Assembly-Reference.md

 Pushes a value to the stack from another location.
 This is primarily used when passing arguments to functions.

+## Convert

+`convert <LiteralOrSource> <Kind> <Destination>`

+Converts a value to another kind.
+The runtime supports these types:

+- `Integer`: Converts the value to a 64-bit signed integer
+- `Real`: Converts the value to a 64-bit floating point value
+- `Boolean`: Converts the value to a boolean by evaluating its truthiness.

+Any other identifiers will be considered a Dynamic kind, and the environment is responsible for performing those conversions.

+If the value cannot be converted, a fault will be returned.

 ## Load

 `load <LiteralOrSource> <Variable>`